earth-metabolome-initiative/metrin-kg/README.md

 `python main.py --run-trydb-match --config config.txt`

+4. Run only ontology matching

+This can be done for any of the datasets from GloBI (body part, life stages, and biological sex) and TRY-db (unit names).
+Specify the input and output files under `[ontology]` header in `config.txt`

+`python main.py --run-ontology-match --config config.txt`

-5. Generate knowledge graph - GloBI/TRY-db:
+6. Generate knowledge graph - GloBI/TRY-db:

 `python main.py --run-globi-kg --config config.txt`